اخبار

 Holding the 5th Anniversary Celebration of the Shahnameh Centre - University of Cambridge in Collaboration with Mana Naqsh

-The celebration of the 5th anniversary of the "Shahnameh Centre - University of Cambridge" was held on Thursday, September 26, 2019, at the University of Cambridge, England, in attendance of managers and founders of the centre, university professors, the managing director of Mana Naqsh Institute, and the students, researchers, and enthusiasts of the Great Persia's culture.
+The celebration of the 5th anniversary of the "Shahnameh Centre - University of Cambridge" was held on Thursday, September 26, 2019, at the University of Cambridge, England, in attendance of managers and founders of the centre, university professors, the managing director of Mana Naqsh Heritage Institute, and the students, researchers, and enthusiasts of the Great Persia's culture.

 Following Mana Naqsh's previous collaborations with this centre, especially in the "Language of Love" international project, this institute collaborated with Shahnameh Centre in the process of holding this ceremony.
 During the ceremony, the directors of the Shahnameh Centre presented a report on the achievements of the centre over the past 5 years, and Bita Daryabari gave a speech about the vision of the centre in the future and introduced the best cultural research works prepared by the centre and its students.
 Mana Ensemble also performed a concert in the ceremony.